benhills/iceotherm/README.md

 ---

 We document the properties for commonly used antifreeze agents (ethanol and methanol) within a few scripts here.
 The liquidus line from the Industrial Solvents Handbook (Flick, 1998) is saved as a function of percent by mass:
-- methanol_freezingdepression_PBM.npy
+- ./data/methanol_freezingdepression_PBM.npy
-- ethanol_freezingdepression_PBM.npy
+- ./data/ethanol_freezingdepression_PBM.npy

 Other constants that are used in the models:
-- constants.py
+- ./cylindricalstefan/lib/constants.py

 Dimensional conversions used in the models:
-- concentration_functions.py
+- ./cylindricalstefan/lib/concentration_functions.py

 Models
 ---